-Figure 4.2.
-Summary of technical processes for classification scenario assessment
+Figure 4.2: Summary of technical processes for classification scenario assessment.

-For ecology-driven scenarios, the ecology team will provide three outputs from the Desktop model - a rule curve, a summary table and a monthly time series, which the hydrologists will use to determine the full flow distribution, and from this the surface and groundwater available for use will be determined.
+For ecology-driven scenarios, the ecology team will provide three outputs from the Desktop model (Hughes, and Hannart, 2003) - a rule curve, a summary table and a monthly time series, which the hydrologists will use to determine the full flow distribution, and from this the surface and groundwater available for use will be determined.
 For surface water availability this requires consideration of the existing water supply infrastructure.

-For development-driven scenarios, a set of ground and surface water requirements will be established related to a development scenario, and the resultant flow and hence EC configuration would be derived, subject to a constraint of minimum flows to maintain D category
+For development-driven scenarios, a set of groundwater and surface water requirements will be established related to a development scenario, and the resultant flow and hence EC configuration would be derived, subject to a constraint of minimum flows to maintain a D Category.

 Defined scenario categories can be met either by river flows from upstream areas or incremental flows, a portion of which can be met by groundwater (0-100% depending on case), by return flows, spills from instream dams, or releases made from in-stream dams.
 High flows will be satisfied by high river flows and spills from dams while low flows will be satisfied by river flows and releases from dams.
-The release capacities from most dams in the WMA are insufficient to make high flow releases.
+The release capacities from most dams in the study area are insufficient to make high flow releases.
 It is expected that the release capacities of (significant) new in-stream dams will be able to meet flow requirements for high flow events.
 Few in-stream dams are however being planned, as these are strongly discouraged by DWS, due to significant in-stream and other impacts.
-The implication of this is that in terms of environmental releases from dams, the dams within the WMA will still be largely unregulated.
+The implication of this is that in terms of environmental releases from dams, the dams within the study area will still be largely unregulated.
+The exception is the Berg River Dam which has been specially designed and equipped to make environmental releases.

-4.3 Water supply infrastructure
+4.3 Water Supply Infrastructure

-This is fixed as at the situation for 2017, for all scenarios.
-The need for new infrastructure is then calculated for each scenario based on the shortfall calculated (see below).
+This is fixed as at the current infrastructure situation for 2017, for all scenarios.
+The need for new infrastructure is then calculated for each scenario based on the shortfall calculated (refer to Section 4.7).

-4.4 Time frame
+4.4 Time Frame

 The time horizon for the analysis is also important.
-Most water-demand forecasting studies use a time horizon of about 25 years (e.g. the "All Towns" study).
-On the other hand, Classification decisions are meant to be revisited every 5 years.
+Most water-demand forecasting studies use a time horizon of about 25 years (e.g. the "All Towns Reconciliation Strategies").
 Furthermore, economic forecasts beyond the short (3-4 years) or medium term (5-10 years) are very difficult because of unknown technological innovation etc. In this study it is proposed to use a time horizon of 2016 to 2035 (20 years).
 In all cases, the scenarios would be evaluated in the near term (as if the change was already in place), and the long term (after 20 years).